 An adult signature is required for all shipments containing wine.
 Please use a shipping address where the package can be signed for.
 All bottles are standard size 750 ml.

-For some wine lovers, we cannot ship to the following states due to government regulations: Alabama, Arkansas, Delaware, Kentucky, Maryland, Mississippi, Oklahoma, Rhode Island, Utah and Vermont.
+For some wine lovers, we cannot ship to the following states due to government regulations: Alabama, Arkansas, Delaware, Kentucky, Maryland, Mississippi, Oklahoma, Rhode Island, Utah, Vermont and Virginia.